TTJakob/RoomRecognition/README.md

 val_datagen = ImageDataGenerator(preprocessing_function=applications.vgg16.preprocess_input)
 ```
-To artificially "increase" the number of training pictures we use data Augmentation.
+To artificially "increase" the number of training pictures we use data augmentation.
 It intruduces a variaty of options to manipulate a image before it is loaded into the neural network.
 ```
 train_generator = train_datagen.flow_from_directory(
         # This is the target directory